Co-Regulation in the Classroom: A Teacher's Guide to Calming Together

 | KS3/4 (11-16) | Defiance, sarcasm, walkouts, phone use as avoidance, passive refusal, masking | Respect autonomy, avoid audience, offer space first, use written communication if verbal feels too intense, revisit when calm, maintain relationship above all |

-For these pupils, consistency is the strategy.
+For these learners, consistency is the strategy.
 Show up every day with the same calm, warm presence regardless of what happened yesterday.
 Do not take rejection personally.
 Do not withdraw relationship when behaviour is challenging.
 Over time (and this may mean terms, not weeks), the child's nervous system begins to learn that this adult is safe, predictable, and present.
 That learning is the foundation of all subsequent emotional development.

 1. Trying to reason during dysregulation.
 "You know the rules" and "We talked about this" require the prefrontal cortex, which is offline.
 Save reasoning for after regulation.